andymuncey/UnitTest-Reflection/README.md

 ---
 ## Research
 This tool forms part of the research presented as a poster.
-You can view the poster abstract here: [Towards automated feedback of aobject-oriented programming tasks in Java](https://dl.acm.org/doi/10.1145/3610969.3611129)
+You can view the poster abstract here: [Towards automated feedback of object-oriented programming tasks in Java](https://dl.acm.org/doi/10.1145/3610969.3611129)